jjenkov/pde-pdl-specification/pde-specification.md

 [README.md](README.md)

 ## PDE Tutorial
-The PDE encoding is explained in a more tutorial style here:
+The PDE encoding is explained in a more tutorial-like style here:

 [https://jenkov.com/tutorials/polymorph-data/polymorph-data-encoding.html](https://jenkov.com/tutorials/polymorph-data/polymorph-data-encoding.html)

-## PDE Overview
+## PDE Files Are Streams of PDE Fields

 A PDE file (or stream) consists of a stream (sequence) of PDE fields.
 A PDE field contains a data value of a certain data type (field type).

+## PDE Fields Are Either Atomic or Composite
 PDE fields can either be atomic or composite.

  - An atomic field only contains a single raw data value.
  - A composite field contains other PDE fields nested inside it.
 A composite field has no raw value of its own - only the nested PDE fields.

+A boolean PDE field is an example of an atomic field.
+It only contains a single null, true or false value.

+An object PDE field is an example of a composite field.
+An object field can have other PDE fields nested inside it.

+## PDE Field Encodings
-Each PDE field has a type, length and value.
-The type, length and value can all be read from the bytes in the PDE byte stream.
+Each PDE field are encoded in bytes using a field type, length and value.
+The type, length and value can all be read f rom the bytes in the PDE byte stream.
+No schema is needed.

+PDE fields can use one of the following different encoding schemes:

+1) A field type byte that also implicitly tells its value (1 byte in total).
+2) A field type byte + N value bytes (1 + N bytes total).
+3) A field type byte + L length bytes + N value bytes (1 + L + N bytes in total).
+4) An extension field encoding - using 1 extension field type byte + 1 to 8 field type bytes + whatever bytes are required for that extended field encoding.

+(Extension field encodings are a bit special.
+They are a way for you to add your own custom PDE fields to the stream of PDE fields.
+To make PDE field streams parseable without a schema, extension field encodings must follow some set of predetermined encoding schemes - which I have not yet 100% decided on.
+I will get back to that when I have analyzed it in more detail.)

-A PDE field starts with a single byte (the type code) that tells the type + some length information.
+A PDE field always has a single byte (the type code) that tells the field type.

-The length information is either the exact length in bytes of the value, or the number of length bytes used to encode the actual length in bytes of the value.
+Depending on the value of the field type byte (its numerical value) you can deduct some information about the length of the value of that field too.
+Sometimes the value is implicit in the field type, so the field has no explicit value bytes.
+Sometimes the field type indicates the exact number of bytes of the value (its length).
+And sometimes the field type indicates a number of length bytes following the type byte, which contain the number of bytes of the value (its length).
+The only way to find it is to look at the numerical value of the field type byte, and consult this specification to see how that field type is encoded.

 Here are some examples in hexadecimal representation, showing